MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 Of the flow model, PRT knows only what the FMI or exchange tells it.
 This includes heads, flows and the active grid region, but not whether Newton is on.

-Tracking decisions must be made, therefore, on the basis of
+Tracking and termination decisions must be made, therefore, strictly on the basis of information like

 1) a cell's status
 2) if the cell is active, whether it is dry
 3) if the cell is not dry, whether the particle is dry (above the water table)

+Because PRT is ignorant of boundary packages, seeing only heads and flows, each particle must also maintain some state with which it can "intelligently" determine when to terminate.

 ## The approach